-The story of Westfields Tennis Club starts on the 25th of March 1924.
-17 people decided to launch Westcotes Church Tennis Club and took a lease on two grass courts on Western Park.
-The membership fee was set at 25/- and 35 members joined up.
+The story of Westfields Tennis Club starts on 25th March 1924.
+17 people decided to launch Westcotes Church Tennis Club and took a lease on two grass courts in Western Park.
+The membership fee was set at 25/- (£1.25) and 35 members joined up.

 In 1932 a financial shortfall meant that without help the Club would have to sell their lease of the land and be wound up.
 The Church of the Martyrs came to the rescue bringing 20 additional members to the club and the name was changed to Westfields Lawn Tennis Club.
 However, the facilities were still far from ideal with a lack of room at the side of the courts and balls being lost into neighbours’ gardens!
 So in 1932 they took over another club which had fallen on hard times and for £80 acquired three grass courts and a hard court – all in need of repair.
 In 1933 the new courts were officially opened and for the first time Juniors joined the club and were encouraged to enter into coaching schemes.

 War disrupted the club when the Army took over the courts, forcing the club to rent a court at Aylestone Boathouse.
 A few years after the war, in 1955, another nearby club (the Old Dane Hills Club) on Eastfield Road had met its demise and, although their courts and facilities were in very poor condition, Westfields LTC decided it was the home for them.
 A lot of work from members developed the club and installed four shale courts.
 A new brick clubhouse replaced the original wooden hand-built structure.
 So much of the success of Westfields was due to the work of club president, Les Forryan, a member of the club for an incredible 79 years.